-Kim Kardashian, Kanye West At War Over $20M Mansion
+Kim Kardashian, Kanye West Reportedly At War Over $20M Mansion

 — Real Estate Insider (@The_REInsider) October 26, 2015

-The reality star and the rapper have been making upgrades, additions, and decking the place out like royalty for the past three years.
+The reality star and the rapper have been making upgrades and additions, and decking the place out like royalty for the past three years.

-The mansion includes a two-story playhouse for North, 3, and Saint West, 1, a movie theater, an indoor gym, basketball court, and a full-service beauty salon.
+The mansion includes a two-story playhouse for North, 3, and Saint West, 1; a movie theater; an indoor gym; basketball court; and a full-service beauty salon.

 A photo posted by Kim Kardashian West (@kimkardashian) on